In this section

 Applications for a single trip authorization must be filed, in duplicate, at the first point of arrival in Canada using form BSF329-7: Application to Transact Highway Operations with the Canada Border Services Agency.
 Security must also be posted as outlined in Customs Memorandum D1-7-1 Posting Security for Transacting Bonded Operations.

-More information can be found at Single-trip In-bond Highway Movements.
+More information can be found at Memorandum D3-4-2, Highway Pre-arrival and Reporting Requirements.

 Transmitting Advance Commercial Information

-With the implementation of eManifest, highway carriers transporting goods into Canada will be required to transmit cargo and conveyance data electronically to the CBSA prior to arrival.
-The cargo and conveyance data must be received and validated by the CBSA a minimum of one hour before the shipment arrives at the border.
+Highway carriers transporting goods into Canada are required to transmit cargo and conveyance data electronically to the CBSA prior to arrival.

 For more information, please visit: